jcordes73/DO080/setup/README.md

   * docker pull mysql
 * Determine the IP address for browsing the application
   * ip addr | grep eth1
+* [FL: As the Vagrantfile configures por forward, the application can be acessed using localhost or 127.0.0.1]

 ## Environment 2 (From DO280)